raysmith619/TurtleBraille/README.md

 # TurtleBraille
+We are migrating from generating braille via direct imitating turtle commands (resource_lib/src/*braille*/) to Canvas "Scraping".
+The older method intercepts each Turtle command and builds a set of points which are used to create the list of braille cells.
+The target method directs most graphic calls directly to their turtle counter parts creating the associated tkinter canvas items with no additional processing.
+After all graphic calls are processed, the candidate Braille cell regions of the canvas are checked for object overlap.
+Regions that have overlapping items are used to generate visible Braille cells.
-Migrating from resource_lib/turtle_braille/ to Canvas "Scraping" to generate Braille from intercepting each Turtle command and building as set of points to convert.
-The rationalle is to avoid an intimite understanding of each Turtle command and its translation into tkinter commands.
+Our rationalle is to avoid an intimite understanding of each Turtle command and its translation into tkinter commands.
+The Canvas "Scrapping" method may also facilitate post processing magnification or other scale changes.
 # NOTE - in construction
 Not functional yet - scaling problems
 ## Example